At a glance

 Teens with ADHD may have poor judgment, immature thinking, and trouble with impulse control.
 For example, a teen with ADHD may not want to start smoking.
-But to fit in and look cool, he says yes when a classmate offers him a cigarette—and then continues smoking.
+But to fit in and look cool, a teen says yes when a classmate offers a cigarette — and then continues smoking.

 There’s a lot of research on risky behavior of teens who have ADHD.
 That’s because ADHD is often tied to behavior issues.

 Keep in mind that kids who don’t have ADHD but who have other learning differences can have trouble making good choices, too.
 They sometimes struggle with thinking about and planning what they want to do.
 And, like kids with attention issues, they may have low self-esteem, which can sometimes lead to risky behaviors.

 Researchers have found the following links between ADHD and risky behaviors in teens.

 Problems with school: Teens with ADHD may be disruptive in class.
 Sometimes those actions aren’t intentional.
 They’re the result of poor impulse control.
 They might be late to class often, lose textbooks, and interrupt lectures.
 Teens with ADHD are expelled from school at a rate two-and-a-half times that of teens who don’t have ADHD.